APTrust/dart-docs/docs/users/workflows/job_params.md

 * __workflowName__ - The name of the workflow to run.
 * __packageName__ - The name of the package to create.
 * __files__ - A list of files and/or directories to put into the package and/or
   upload to a remote server.
-If the workflow incudes one or more upload operations but no packaging operation, the files will be uploaded directly.
+If the workflow includes one or more upload operations but no packaging operation, the files will be uploaded directly.
 * __tags__ - A list of tag names and values to add to the package.